davidjryan2000/stream2_project/README.md

 A base template was used to style the app - unrequired elements were removed and neccessary elements were adjusted to suit the needs of this project.
 Navbar tags and locations were adjusted along with the addition of relevant images.
 The colour palette of the template was maintained.An embedded Twitter feed from BitcoinMagazine was used to add richness to the presentation of app for UX purposes.
 Background information pertaining to Bitcoin, sourced from The Telegraph was put into the FAQ section.
-An timeline was embedded from historyofbitcoin.org to provide strong visual presentation on the site.
+A timeline was embedded from historyofbitcoin.org to provide strong visual presentation on the site.
 Unfortunately once the site was deployed to Heroku there was a clash between the HTTPS of Heroku and HTTP of the embedded timeline.
 The SSL certifcate would not allow the timeline to be presented.
 A number of workarounds were attempted including redirecting the link through google, but to no avail.
 The timeline was replaced with an embeded video from youtube explaining bitcoin instead.

-Finally